 - feta cheese

-The most common way to is boil and then sauté them.
+The most common way is to boil and then sauté them.
 But with this recipe, they are roasted.

 - Start by washing the fiddleheads (several times) and then patting dry (I use a kitchen towel).
 Trim any dry stalk and remove any brown on the fern itself.
 If you use these as soon as possible, you will avoid having to remove very much from them.
-The longer they sit, the browner they get.
+The longer they sit, the more brown they get.

 - Put the dish into the oven, and roast.
 Since you want to make sure you kill any bacteria, roast for 25-30 minutes.